 Q: ILL: How do I return or renew ILL materials?

-A: To renew ILL materials that will soon become overdue, please submit a renewal via ILLiad (if possible, if not past due) or send us an email at firstname.lastname@example.org.
+A: To renew ILL material that will soon become overdue, please submit a renewal request via ILLiad (if possible, if the item is not past due) or send an email to email@example.com.
+ILL material may be returned to the book drops located in the traffic circle north of the Sherman Library as well as the book drop on the exterior wall at the entrance to the Sherman Library.
 Due to the COVID-19 crisis, there will be no late fees assessed during this time period.
-If you wish to return ILL materials now, you may use the library’s book drop until 8:00 am on Monday, April 6.

 Q: Regional Campus Book Drop: Can I return my library materials at an NSU Regional Campus?